 O’Neill Men’s Basic Rash Guard – Excellent cheap men’s Rash Guard

 O’Neill Women’s Basic Skins – O’Neill’s Rash Guard with a women’s fit.

-They are a double edged sword really, and they are not our favorite accessories.
+They are a double-edged sword really, and they are not our favorite accessories.
 We certainly never use them.
-But if your confidence is REALLY low they can help get you over that mental block that is stopping you getting in.
+But if your confidence is REALLY low they can help get you over that mental block that is stopping you from getting in.
 They can also be great for kids when supervised.

 Lesberg Inflatable Snorkel Vest Adult – Simple basic and cheap Vest that packs up to almost nothing.

 Faxpot Children’s Snorkel Vest – The same as above but for Children.

 Another great option is a Noodle, or Doodle or Floaty, whatever you call them.
 These are super cheap and easily packable and provide that extra bit of lift in the water.